Torsion Theories in a Non-pointed Context: Examples

 Since, for every $n\in\mathbb{N}$ and for every $y\in Y_n$, we have $(\eta_X)_n(\alpha_n(y))=r_n(*)=*$, it follows that $\alpha_n(y)\in X_0\subseteq X_n$.
 Hence, $\alpha$ restricts to an arrow to $\F(X)$ and the square is indeed a pullback.
 Therefore, we have shown that $t_X$ is the $\zeros$-kernel of $\eta_X$, and that $\eta_X$ is the $\zeros$-cokernel of $t_X$.
 Finally, if $X=V$, we clearly have $\F(X)=V$, and we define $\T(X)\coloneqq V$. \end{proof}

-We observe that the corresponding torsion theory $\torsione$ in $\sset^{op}$ satisfies Condition (S).
+We observe that the torsion theory $\torsione$ in $\sset^{op}$ satisfies Condition (S).
 Indeed, if $\F(X)=V$ (recall that $V$ is the terminal object in $\sset^{op}$), then $X_0=\emptyset$, and thus $X=V$.
 So, as in the previous examples, Condition (S) follows.
 Moreover, $\F$ preserves pullbacks in $\sset^{op}$.
 To see this, we work dually and we show that $\F$ preserves pushouts in $\sset$.
 Since pushouts in $\sset$ are computed level-wise as in $\set$, and $\F(X)=X_0$ for every simplicial set $X$, the claim follows easily.
 In particular, $\F$ is protoadditive, considered as functor on $\sset^{op}$.
-Since the class of zero objects is terminal, we can conclude that our torsion theory satisfies Condition (M).
+Observing that $\F$ obviously preserves the terminal object of $\sset^{op}$, we get that $\F$ preserves all finite limits, so it is a localization.
+Since, moreover, the class of zero objects is terminal, we can conclude that our torsion theory satisfies Condition (M).
 Finally, we prove that $\torsione$ satisfies Condition (N).
 Consider a morphism of simplicial sets $f \colon X \to Y$, where $X \neq V$, and define $Q[f]$ through the following pushout:

 We need to prove that $\eta_{Q[f]}q$ is a $\zeros$-cokernel:

 We observe that $\T(Q[f])=(Y_n/f_n(X_n))/(Y_0/f_0(X_0))$, and applying a similar argument to the one seen for the case of $\mset$, we deduce that $Y_n/(Y_0 \cup f_n(X_n)) \cong (Y_n/f_n(X_n))/(Y_0/f_0(X_0))$.
 Therefore, we conclude that $\eta_{Q[f]}q$ is the $\zeros$-cokernel of the inclusion $\F(Y) \cup f(X) \hookrightarrow Y$ (where $(\F(Y) \cup f(X))_n \coloneqq Y_0 \cup f_n(X_n)$ for every natural number $n$).
 Moreover, if $X=V$, then $Q[f]=Y$, $q=id_Y$, and $\eta{Q[f]}=\eta_Y$.
 Thus, in this case $\eta_{Q[f]}q=\eta_Y$, which is a $\zeros$-cokernel by construction.\\